Handmade reusable fabric face masks made by Mickey Koth

 Elastic is used to hook the mask behind the ears.
 It is removable and could be replaced with another type of binding, such as shoe laces or T-shirt yarn.

 Hand or machine wash, removing the pipe cleaner and any non-reusable filter.
-(How to wash a mask from the CDC)

 Air or machine dry.
 (Don't microwave them, as some thread may be polyester or metallic, which can catch on fire in a microwave.)